Academies and Enhancement

 In the Sports Academy, you can:

-- benefit from an individual development programme which includes specialist skills, appraisals, personalised support
+- benefit from an individual development programme which includes specialist skills, appraisals, personalised support and mentoring

 - keep in peak shape through fitness testing and psychometric assessment